ahatherly/fhir-server-versioning-test/README.md

 		- Server reads the major and minor version from inside the profile, parses, etc
 		- Server writes a copy of the file into this directory with "-versioned-1.1"
 		- Versioned directory now contains three files - 0.1, 1.0 and 1.1 (note: this is still a single file in Git)
-		- FHIR server profile index shows a single entry for "Adam-Patient-1" with two decorators: [Live-1.0] and [Draft-1.1]
+		- FHIR server profile index shows a single entry for "Adam-Patient" with two decorators: [Live-1.0] and [Draft-1.1]
-		- FHIR server rendered entry for "Adam-Patient-1" includes a version history on the right, showing [Draft-0.1], [Active-1.0], [Active-1.1]
+		- FHIR server rendered entry for "Adam-Patient" includes a version history on the right, showing [Draft-0.1], [Active-1.0], [Active-1.1]
 		- Each version in the history list links to the versioned FHIR URL for that version
-- Update the profile "Adam-Patient-1":
+- **STEP 4** Update the profile "Adam-Patient-1":
 	- Change some values
 	- Update version to "1.1.1"
 	- status="draft"